fatihtepe/devops-roadmap/Network_Basics/Computer Networking Terminology.md

 RFI is radio frequency interference and occurs from electrical disturbance within the radio frequency spectrum.<br>

 <img src="https://sites.google.com/site/yutbms/osi-model-1/osi.gif?attredirects=0" alt="OSI"/> <br>
+<a href="https://sites.google.com/site/yutbms/osi-model"><small><i>OSI 7 Layer Model</i></small> </a>

 <a href="https://www.youtube.com/watch?v=Mad4kQ5835Y">MODEM</a> <br>
 Modem demodulates incoming analog signals into a digital signal.
-Modem modulates outgoing digital signals into an analog signal.
+Modem modulates outgoing digital signals into an analog signal.<br>

 <a href="https://www.youtube.com/watch?v=Mad4kQ5835Y">ROUTER</a> <br>
 A router is what routes or passes your internet connection to all of your devices. <a href="https://www.youtube.com/watch?v=1z0ULvg_pW8&t=129s">Router </a>routes data from one network to another based on their IP address.
-A layer 3 (Network) device: separates collision domains, separates broadcast domains, forward IP packets across different networks, No routers, no Internet.
+A layer 3 (Network) device: separates collision domains, separates broadcast domains, forward IP packets across different networks, No routers, no Internet.<br>
+* Routers can have many different names: Layer 3 switch and multilayer switch are the most common, besides the name router, of course.
+Remember, if you hear just the word switch, that means a Layer 2 device.
+Routers, Layer 3 switches, and multilayer switches are all Layer 3 devices.

 <a href="https://www.youtube.com/watch?v=Mad4kQ5835Y">MODEM/ROUTER DEVICE</a> <br>
 A modem/router device would have a modem with a built-in wireless router, in one device.